mathwhiz1212/proxmox-notes/PfSense.md

 Allow ping from any subnet:

-Pass, check apply the action immediately on match, any interface, protocol (ICMP echoreq), source, destination - This Firewall (self).
-Description: `Allow ping from any inteface.`
+Pass, check apply the action immediately on match, any interface, protocol (ICMP echo request), source, destination - This Firewall (self).
+Description: `Allow ping from any inteface to this firewall.`

 Allow access to this firewall for DNS from anything but my home network (WAN):

-Pass, check apply the action immediately on match: !
-WAN subnets, destination This Firewall (self), port 53 (DNS).
+Pass, check apply the action immediately on match: Source: Invert match `WAN Subnets`, destination `This Firewall (self)`, protocol: TCP/UDP, port 53 (DNS).
 Description: `Allow DNS from any interface except the WAN (home) network.`

 Block inter-guest traffic:

 Block, Apply action immediately, any protocol, source `10.0.0.0/16`, destination `10.0.0.0/16`.
 Description: Block Inter-Guest Traffic.

+Save (at bottom) and Apply (at top).

 ### LAN/Mgmt